-For many affluent parents, few things are more satisfying than knowing their wealth can give those they love a financial head start in life, the freedom to pursue education or a dream career, and, possibly, a measure of security for later on.
+For many affluent parents, few things are more satisfying than knowing their wealth can give those they love a financial head start in life, the freedom to pursue education or a dream career, and possibly, a measure of security for later.

 Yet, when children come into money before they’re ready, temptations may be overwhelming.
 Without proper financial education or controls, money that was intended to be used for education or housing might go for a fancy car or to friends seeking investors for unsound deals.
 Other heirs, out of generosity, may simply give away more than they can afford.

-In fact, The Ohio State University’s Center for Human Resource Research reports that heirs researched as part of a study spend, lose, or give away nearly half of what they inherit†.
-And research from the Family Trust Institute shows that 70% of surveyed families fail to sustain their wealth across multiple generations‡.
+In fact, The Ohio State University’s Center for Human Resource Research reports that heirs researched as part of a long-term study spend, lose, or give away nearly half of what they inherit†.

-The following considerations could help ensure that the wealth you’ve created not only survives, but also inspires the best in your descendants.
+This scenario may play out more frequently as aging Baby Boomers pass on, leaving an estimated $84 trillion to heirs through 2025‡.
+The following considerations could help ensure that the wealth you’ve created not only survives, but also inspires the best in future generations.

 Establish your own legacy goals

-As you teach your children financial responsibility, think about your own legacy, the amount and the way you intend to give to them, both during your lifetime and in your estate.
-The more specific you can be, the better, Griffith suggests.
+As you teach your children financial responsibility, think about your own legacy, the amount and how you’re planning your wealth transfer, both during your lifetime and in your estate.
+The more specific you can be, the better.
 For some parents, a legacy means entrusting the next generation with significant funds from the time they reach adulthood.
-For others, it may mean help with education or buying a house—after which they’re on their own until receiving an inheritance.
+For others, it may mean help with education, buying a house or starting a business and delaying outright inheritance.

 Communicate your intentions

-Once your goals are in place, don’t keep them to yourself, Griffith advises, though exactly how much you share about the specifics of your wealth depends on what you’re comfortable with and the age of your children.
-According to one CNBC Millionaire Survey, 44% of surveyed wealthy parents, with assets of $1 million or more, have not shared information on their inheritance with their children¶.
-While such conversations can be difficult, silence may lead to greater problems later on.
+Once your goals are in place, don’t keep them to yourself, though exactly how much you share about the specifics of your wealth depends on what you’re comfortable with and the age of your children.
+According to a CNBC Survey, 31% of surveyed parents never speak with their children about finances¶.
+While such conversations can be difficult, silence may lead to greater problems down the road.